Timeline of the COVID-19 pandemic in Australia (2020): Week 2

 On 8 March, an 82-year-old man died, becoming the second death at the Dorothy Henderson Lodge aged-care facility and the third death in the country.

 On 9 March, the principal of Carey Baptist Grammar confirmed that one of the teachers at their Kew campus was infected with the virus.
 This teacher, a woman in her 50s, was confirmed to be the partner of an individual who was on the same flight from the US that the general practitioner (GP) of Toorak Clinic was on.

 On 11 March, the head of the Museum of Old and New Art (MONA), David Walsh, cancelled the MONA FOMA winter arts festival Dark Mofo.
 In a statement, David Walsh stated "I know that [the cancellation] will murder an already massacred tourism environment, but I feel like I have no choice."

 On 12 March, the ACT announced its first case, the 142nd case in Australia.
 A man in his 30s had not travelled overseas but did travel outside of the ACT.
 Actor Tom Hanks and his wife Rita Wilson advised that they had tested positive and were in isolation.

 Later that day, an initial $17.6 billion stimulus package was unveiled by the Prime Minister to "protect Australians' health, secure jobs and set the economy to bounce back" from the crisis.
 West Australian health minister Roger Cook has informed the public that the Western Australian Department of health is postponing upgrades at Peel Health Campus to accommodate patients with the virus.
 There were concerns that the upgrade would temporarily halve the Emergency Department (ED) waiting room capacity, preventing isolation of ED patients from patients with the virus.
 The upgrade has been postponed to 1 October 2020.

 Victoria confirmed nine new cases, one of which was the first case of human-to-human transmission in the state.
 A McLaren Formula One team member on the now-cancelled Australian Grand Prix tested positive for the virus.
 This brought the Victorian total to 36 and the national total to 175.
-Peter Dutton the Home Affairs Minister for Australia was diagnosed in Queensland.
 The Victorian government declared they are suspending all jury trials to limit the spread of the virus.
+Home Affairs Minister Peter Dutton tested positive in Queensland on 13 March.